kephasitati/Portfolio-Template/_pages/repositories.md

 **YouTube Recommendation Website** [Code](https://github.com/galonpy/youtube_llm) | [Article](https://medium.com/@gabrielalon257/youtube-filtering-capstone-67f755fb6dca) | [Video](https://drive.google.com/file/d/10EIKd1QhmoLsq2TeQgsYkP51RMODiRMc/view)
-This is a YouTube recommendation website that plays real videos and makes recommendations using LLMs like BERT and ChatGPT based on users' stated preferences.
+This is a YouTube recommendation website that plays real videos and makes recommendations using LLMs like BERT and ChatGPT based on a user's stated preferences.

 **Health Predictions** [Code](https://github.com/galonpy/healthcare_example_notebook/blob/main/demo_notebook.ipynb) Predicting healthcare status from prescription drug history!
 This causal inference model can predict a text health status of a new patient.
 This task was requested and reviewed by an insurance provider while I was at the University of Michigan.